Deep1223/mediscope-frontend/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🏥 About MediScope
+## 🏥 About AyushVeda

-MediScope is committed to advancing medical knowledge through accessible, high-quality research publication and dissemination.
-Our platform serves the global medical community by providing cutting-edge research, expert commentary, and innovative healthcare insights.
+AyushVeda is committed to advancing AYUSH knowledge through accessible, high-quality traditional medicine research publication and dissemination.
+Our platform serves the global AYUSH community by providing cutting-edge research, expert commentary, and innovative holistic healthcare insights.

 ---

-**MediScope Publications** - Advancing Medical Knowledge Worldwide
+**AyushVeda Publications** - Advancing AYUSH Knowledge Worldwide